paul-adam/TS-UNB-Lib-STM32/README.md

 * CS:   SPI chip select
 * RST:  Reset line

-The transmiter module "RFM69W" is directly connected to the antenna.
+The transmiter module [RFM69W](https://www.hoperf.com/modules/rf_transceiver/RFM69W.html) is directly connected to the antenna.

-A nice diagram is shown in chapter "1.1.2 Hardware Setup" of the document "https://github.com/mioty-iot/TS-UNB-Lib-Pico/blob/main/documentation/RP_Pico_mioty_Manual.pdf" (of course the Pico board must be replaced by STM32 board).
+A nice diagram is shown in chapter "1.1.2 Hardware Setup" of the [document](https://github.com/mioty-iot/TS-UNB-Lib-Pico/blob/main/documentation/RP_Pico_mioty_Manual.pdf) (of course the Pico board must be replaced by STM32 board).

 The image below shows
 * a white STM32WB55_NUCLEO board,
 * a blue [arduino-microe adapter board](https://www.mikroe.com/arduino-uno-click-shield), which is only needed to redirect the arduino connector of the nucleo board to the [mikrobus](https://download.mikroe.com/documents/standards/mikrobus/mikrobus-standard-specification-v200.pdf) connector.
 The soldered blue and gray cables are needed only for I2C connectivity (not used in this use case).
-* the green shield with the RFM69W module and an SMA connector.
+* the green shield with the [RFM69W](https://www.hoperf.com/modules/rf_transceiver/RFM69W.html) module and an SMA connector.

 <img src="./image/Mioty_HW.jpg" width="400">

-The green shield is also simply connecting the lines listed above from mikrobus connector the the RFM69W module.
+The green shield is also simply connecting the lines listed above from mikrobus connector the the [RFM69W](https://www.hoperf.com/modules/rf_transceiver/RFM69W.html) module.

 <img src="./image/Mioty_HW_TX.png" width="400">